 - Type indicators (specifically the MBTI instrument) require detailed person-to-person feedback

-- Trait measures and ability tests can be used to inform decision making without the need to review the results with the candidate (provided that appropriate attention is paid to technical or interpretative issues such as Standard Error of Measurement); however, meaningful feedback (at a minimum in written form) should be offered for trait measures and ability tests in accordance with BPS guidelines
+- Trait measures and ability assessments can be used to inform decision making without the need to review the results with the candidate (provided that appropriate attention is paid to technical or interpretative issues such as Standard Error of Measurement); however, meaningful feedback (at a minimum in written form) should be offered for trait measures and ability assessments in accordance with BPS guidelines

 - Some instruments (eg the TKI questionnaire) are self-scored and incorporate feedback information which the candidate can read for themselves